All Stamford children will be reading at or above grade level, by the end of 3rd grade

 - Monica Hoherchak, Curriculum Associate for Professional Development for EL Instruction, Stamford Public Schools

-- Danielle Jean-Guillaume Sittol, Youth & Family Director, Stamford Family YMCA
+- Danielle Jean-Guillaume Sittol, Grant Writer and Secondary Education Director, Stamford Family YMCA

 - Cynthia Manifold, Curriculum Associate for Professional Development for EL Instruction, Stamford Public Schools